mahdi-shafiei/STAT-4830/README.md

-# Stat 4830: Numerical optimization for data science and machine learning
+# STAT 4830: Numerical optimization for data science and machine learning

 AKA:
 1. How to train your model